mysql/mysql-utilities/doc/man/mysqldbcompare.rst

 .. option:: --quiet

    Do not print anything.
-Return only success or fail as exit code.
+Return only an exit code of success or failure.

 .. option:: --run-all-tests, -a